-The related party transactions procedure set forth in Article 7:97 of BCCA shall be observed for any transactions or decisions regarding the management contract or other transactions with the Belgian State or regarding other related parties of the Company (other than those within the scope of Article 7:97, §1, section 3 of the BCCA).
+The related party transactions procedure set forth in Article 7:97 of the BCCA must be observed for any transactions or decisions regarding related parties of the Company (other than those exempted under Article 7:97, §1, section 3 of the BCCA).

-In 2023, the Company applied the procedure in the context of (i) the second management contract related to the obligations of the postal universal service and (ii) the six-months extension of the press concession.
-The announcement(s) regarding these transaction(s) and decision(s) are available on the Company's website8.
+In 2024, the Company applied the procedure in the context of (i) the tender launched by the Belgian State to provide 679 services and (ii) the amendment of the Relationship Agreement following the transfer of the shares held by the Belgian State into bpost to the SFPIM.
+The announcements regarding these transactions and decisions, if any, are available on the Company's website.